top of page

 • 5 min read

-Elaine Ritch Reader in Fashion Sustainability and Marketing said: “
+Elaine Ritch, Reader in Fashion Sustainability and Marketing at Glasgow Caledonian University said: “

 I don't think that fast fashion can ever be sustainable because the very premise of it is not built on sustainability.
 It's all about doing things cheaply, selling items cheaply and encouraging people to buy more than they need and not keeping it for particularly long.”